Android Apps Review - Keep Your Life Organized and in Sync with Tasks & Notes for MS Exchange (Mar 25, 2015)

 We have received several inquiries about the app being secure.
 The main concern seems to be about the account password being published or sent somewhere.
 We can assure you there is no such thing.
 The app connects directly to your server and never sends the credentials anywhere else.
 This can be verified by installing the WireShark app on your device (a packet monitor) and spying on the Internet traffic from the app.
 You will see there is only one secure connection to your server.

 Please, enable the debug logs under Settings - Advanced which will log all ActiveSync traffic and other useful information to the root of your internal memory (org.myklos.inote.log file).
-This file will be then attached automatically when sent via the Settings - Send Feedback report.
+This file will be then attached automatically when sent via the Settings - Support - Send Feedback report.